Practical information for students going abroad

 Contact the Student Health Centre if you need someone to talk to after your return.

-After your exchange, your transcript will be sent to your coordinator at Lund University, usually in paper form.
-This often takes 1 to 5 months after you have finished your studies.
+After your exchange, your transcript will be sent to your coordinator at Lund University, usually in digital form.
+This can take between one and five months after you have finished your studies.
+If it is sent in paper form, your coordinator will post it to you or ask you to collect it in person.

 Your coordinator will contact you when it has arrived.

-Some universities choose to give you a code so that you can download a digital version of your transcript instead.
+Some universities may choose to send the transcript directly to you, or give you a code to download a digital version of your transcript instead.
 Remember to give your faculty access to your transcript so that your studies abroad can be credited in Ladok.

 The credit transfer will be handled by your study advisor/programme director or your faculty's international office.